 If you’ve been following my blog for any time, or if you’ve downloaded my free VMware beginner’s guide, then you probably know where I stand on OpenStack.

 If not, here it is, I think OpenStack is awesome!

-With that said, I wasn’t surprised when I read the post on Forbes by Ben Kepes about PayPal’s decision to Axe VMware.
-(I did also noticed this has been going on since 2013 but it looks like it’s finally happened.)
+With that said, I wasn’t surprised when I read the post on Forbes by Ben Kepes, about PayPal’s decision to Axe VMware.
+(I did also notice this has been going on since 2013, but it looks like it’s finally happened.)

 This decision by PayPal doesn’t surprise me one bit.

 I’ve managed IT Operation on both cloud solutions, and it makes sense, and here’s why.

 It’s because it takes a lot of time and staff to manage a Private OpenStack Cloud.
 But it takes a bit more time and staff to manage a vSphere Infrastructure of the same size.